A PhD at imec, a unique environment:

 We have two application windows with strict submission deadlines on June 15th and December 15th.
 During these application windows the imec admission office collects all incoming applications.
 After closure of the application window, a panel of scientists evaluates the applications and makes selections.

-The application window with deadline June 15th, 2015 is now open.
+The application window with deadline June 15th, 2015 is now closed.

 HOW TO APPLY?